stevecope/mqtt-topic-logger/README.md

 log=tlogger.T_logger(log_dir)

 The logger creates the log files in the directory using the topic names for the directory names and log files starting with log000.txt
+When the file reaches 5Mb it is rotated

  log data  is JSON format with a timestamp added to the message